EricRump/Eric-Rump/README.md

 # Eric Rump

-My personal repository
+about me:
+- 25 years old
+- Location: Rochlitz, Sachsen, Germany

+Career:
+- Sportstherapist
+- Fitnesscoach
+- Web Designer

+what i`m currently doing:
-## learning to code with the help of codingBootcampsEurope 🔥
+- learning to code with the help of codingBootcampsEurope 🔥
-⚽ love football ⚽
+- playing football ⚽
+- traveling the world